 Mac and Pietrina continued to stare at the screen.
 For Jane, it’s not often that one works with an audience peering over your shoulder.

 “Oh, look, Mac.
 She got a hit.
 I’ll be damned; she got a hit.
 BART, San Francisco’s Bay Area Rapid Transit, is the customer.
-The BART board is fully labeled and identified, while the CDC board is unlabeled, except for the edge connector pinout.
+The BART board is labeled and identified, while the CCE board is unlabeled, except for the edge connector pinout.
 Now she’s messaging Carolina.”

-In her Washington, DC office, Carolina Hendon perked up when Jane pinged her with a message.
+Carolina Hendon perked up in her Washington, DC, office when Jane pinged her with a message.
 She started a conference with Jane.

 “Hi, Jane.
 What did you find out?”